DAism2019/Proof-of-Love/english/chap6.md

 Proof of Love emphasizes three dimensions of governance:

-1. Ethical governance through promoting love and suppressing hate
+1. Ethical alignment governance through promoting love and suppressing hate

 2. Governance of the public attributes of products or services

 3. Governance of public welfare and the public fund

-#### 6.1.1 Ethical governance through promoting love and suppressing hate
+#### 6.1.1 Ethical alignment governance through promoting love and suppressing hate

 With the spread of the internet and big data, humanity’s love languages and hate languages have been almost entirely recorded, stored, and made analyzable.
-In this unprecedented flood of information and technological revolution, conducting human ethical alignment governance with the principle of "promoting love and suppressing hate" is is urgent and non-negotiable for AI.
+In this unprecedented flood of information and technological revolution, conducting human ethical alignment governance with the principle of "promoting love and suppressing hate" is urgent and non-negotiable for AI.

 1. **AI's Self-Transformation**
     Under PoL governance, AI deeply analyzes the essence of love and hate, allowing LLMs to undergo a selective, “phoenix-like” self-reconstruction during their evolutionary process.
 Through the evolutionary mechanisms of LLMs, the definitions, manifestations, and functions of love languages and hate languages are thoroughly parsed.
-This rebirth enables AI to fundamentally align with the ethics of humanity’s new civilization—**the Proof-of-Love Civilization (PoL Civ).** Equally important, the ethic of “promoting love and suppressing hate” transforms AI into a governance instrument safeguarding human civilization.
+This rebirth enables AI to fundamentally align with the ethics of humanity’s new civilization—**the Proof-of-Love Civilization (PoL Civ/Polciv).** Equally important, the ethic of “promoting love and suppressing hate” transforms AI into a governance instrument safeguarding human civilization.

 2. **Practical Implementation**
     In real-world applications, PoL governance guides individuals to refine love into the torchlight of civilization while exposing hate’s ugly or violent essence.
 Through love, one can awaken self-correction or inspire third-party correction, enabling the transformation of hate into love, eventually filling the emotional and behavioral domains once occupied by hatred with love or new forms of love.